 What is it?

-Bunraku puppets are about one-half life size and each operated by three performers: a principal operator and two assistants.
-Strings are not used, but rather, the puppeteers co-operate to maneuver the limbs, eyelids, eyeballs, eyebrows and mouths of the puppets, thereby producing life-like actions and facial expressions.
+Bunraku puppets are about one-half life size and each is operated by three performers: a principal operator and two assistants.
+Strings are not used, but rather the puppeteers co-operate to maneuver the limbs, eyelids, eyeballs, eyebrows and mouths of the puppets, thereby producing life-like actions and facial expressions.
 The puppeteers are in full view of the audience, but are dressed in black to symbolize that they are to be taken as "invisible".

 The story is narrated by a single person, who also speaks the voice of all the puppets, and therefore must have a diverse repertoire of vocal expressions to represent both genders and all ages.
-The pace of the narration is dictated by accompanying music, played on the shamisen.
+The pace of the narration is dictated by accompanying music played on the shamisen.
 It is delightful to watch the sophisticated puppets come to life as the performers create their intricate movements, synchronized with the narration and the music from the shamisen.

 Bunraku and kabuki often depict stories based on adaptations of scripts with similar themes.
 Classic tragic love stories, heroic legends and tales based on historical events are popular.